 – Christopher McCandless

-Today I find myself living in Helsingborg, in the south of Sweden.
+Today I find myself living in Vejbystrand, along the ocean, in the Swedish countryside.

-I spent all of 2013 living in rural Uganda working as Project Manager for S.O.U.L.
+My twenties were spent half in my beautiful US home base of Denver, Colorado.
+All 2014 I was working for S.O.U.L.
+Foundation stateside.
+All of 2013 I was living in rural Uganda working as Project Manager for S.O.U.L.
 (Supporting Opportunities for Ugandans to Learn).
 The foundation creates sustainable work opportunities in partnership with 14 villages.
+Much more here and all throughout the blog.

 Before that, I was in Central and South American with my life in a backpack and the best adventure travel buddies by my side.

-I almost settled in Australia forever after living uni life studying at Bond University on the Gold Coast in Queensland.
+I almost settled in Australia forever after enjoying uni life too much studying at Bond University on the Gold Coast in Queensland.

 I love the first breath in a new land after a long plane ride.
 The sleepiness of the trip dissipates and you are immediately brought to the present moment; a pleasant uncertainty emerges…a new adventure awaits.

-I thrive and look forward to experiencing the sensory adventure (external).
-Much deeper and beyond the external is how we relate to the emotional and spiritual journey.
-A great choice and challenge is coming back to the present moment despite where in the world we find ourselves.
+I thrive and look forward to experiencing the sensory adventure (external), yet much deeper and beyond the external is how we relate to the emotional and spiritual journey.
+A great choice and challenge await as we come back to the present moment despite where in the world we find ourselves.
 It is our richest landscape and greatest adventure of all.

-I would love to connect with fellow wanderers, artists and humans across the globe.
+I would love to connect with fellow wanderers, yogis, artists, and humans across the globe.
+If you’re interested in private yoga lessons or group events, please send me a message below.